yangsen207/RTSPProxy/README.md

 - When you use VLC to play the SDP file, VLC will start to listen on the port and be able to decode the RTP packets correctly.
 Check the sample_video.sdp in the resources directory for a reference.

 ## Limitation
-Currently the RTSPProxy is able to redirect video content only, the support for audio can be implemented similarly.
+Currently the RTSPProxy is able to stream video content only, the support for audio can be implemented similarly.

 ## Build the Project
-This project requires .NET Standard 2.0 to build.
+This project requires .NET Core 3.1 to build.
 You can clone and build using Visual Studio or from command line.
 For example:

   1. clone this GitHub repository